 Music Associate Professor of Music and Music Education

-Meg's industry honors include a Tony Award nomination for Outstanding Actor in a Musical as Fiona in the acclaimed 1980 Broadway revival of Brigadoon (director, Vivian Matalon, choreographer, Agnes DeMille).
-Meg won a Theatre World Award for playing Marian Paroo opposite Dick Van Dyke in the Broadway revival of The Music Man (director, Michael Kidd).
-She played Queen Guenevere opposite Richard Harris in a major Broadway revival of Camelot that was subsequently taped for Home Box Office earning her acclaim on Cable TV (Ace Award nomination, 1982).
-She frequently appears in regional productions of The Sound of Music as the Mother Abbess (Paper Mill Playhouse, Pittsburgh Civic Light Opera, Sacramento's Music Circus, Ogunquit Playhouse).
-Recently she played Fay Templeton in George M (Surflight).
+Professor Bussert received a Tony Award nomination for Outstanding Actor in a Musical as Fiona in the1980 Broadway revival of Brigadoon (director, Vivian Matalon; choreographer, Agnes DeMille), a Theatre World Award for playing Marian Paroo opposite Dick Van Dyke in a revival of The Music Man (director, Michael Kidd).
+As Queen Guenevere opposite Richard Harris in Camelot, she was nominated for a CableACE Award for Excellence (1982) in the Home Box Office presentation of the show (1983), now available on DVD and YouTube.